jakemanger/NEVE/docs/starting_an_experiment_from_python.md

 If you are not a fan of GUIs or are doing some developement.
 You can use NEVE with python.

 #### Install python and dependencies

 If you are unfamiliar with python and python virtual environments, see https://towardsdatascience.com/getting-started-with-python-virtual-environments-252a6bd2240

 1. Install python 3.6 or greater, following installation instructions at [https://www.python.org/](https://www.python.org/).

+* For the special case when you want to access the GUI and are using MacOS, you will have to use your system installation of python and cannot use a python virtual environment (as `wxpython` requires a Framework build of python to function), so skip to step 4 and swap out `python` and `pip` for your main installation of python 3, e.g.
+`python3` and `pip3` in all steps. *

-2. Create a virtual environment in the NEVE_run directory
+2. Create a virtual environment in the NEVE_python directory

 ```bash
 python3 -m venv venv